craftcms/docs/docs/5.x/system/mail.md

 ### Twig

-The body of each system message is evaluated as a Twig template, then parsed as [Markdown](https://daringfireball.net/projects/markdown/).
-Subject lines may also include Twig.
+The body of each system message is evaluated as a Twig template, then parsed as [Markdown](https://daringfireball.net/projects/markdown/) (or [Github-flavored Markdown](https://github.github.com/gfm/), since 5.9.0).
+Subject lines can also include Twig.

 <See path="../development/twig.md" description="Get to know Twig, Craft’s template engine." />